-If you thought that Akira Kurosawa’s films were all historical epics, featuring swordfights and Samurai, then you really need to think again.
-Kurosawa also made several dramas and thrillers set in the present day(40’s and 50’s Japan.)
+If you thought that Akira Kurosawa’s films were all historical epics, featuring swordfights and Samurai warriors, then you really need to think again.
+Kurosawa also made several dramas and thrillers set in the present day of his time(40’s and 50’s Japan.)

-Stray Dog is another great favourite, and it is a type of film that I dearly wish Kurosawa had made more of.
-I love his Samurai films, but I find these other films have become even more special to me and it is these films that I keep returning to again and again.
+Stray Dog is another great favourite of mine.
+It is a type of film that I dearly wish Kurosawa had made more of.
+I really do love his Samurai films, but I find these lesser known drama films have become even more special to me than the samurai films.
+It is to these more intimate drama films that I keep returning again and again.

-Set during an oppressive heatwave, this Noir/Thriller features Kurosawa’s regular lead actor Toshiro Mifune, as the sweat soaked, keen, rookie detective Murakami.
+Mifune is excellent as the sweat soaked, keen, rookie detective Murakami.
 When his police gun is stolen from him he doesn’t stop trying to track it down.
 As time goes on, Murakami finds that his gun has moved on from the pickpocket who snatched it and into the criminal underworld.

-This is such a good film, exciting, moving and very thrilling.
-There is some striking photography by Asaichi Nakai, and strong performances from pretty much everyone in the cast; even people who feature for a small amount of screentime make a real impression.
+This is such a good film.
+It is exciting, moving and very thrilling too.
+There is some striking photography by Asaichi Nakai, and some strong performances from pretty much everyone in the cast.
+Even people who feature for a small amount of screen time make a real impression.

 Sato tries to teach Murakami that he can’t get personally involved in every case, if he did the emotions would break him apart; but the older detective also knows he can’t teach that, it is something that has to be learnt by bitter experience.
 Sato and Murakami’s odd couple relationship also predates the buddy cop plots which are so common in films and series today.